Proudly supporting the

 Football

-If you’re older, have limited mobility, or suffer from a long-term health condition or disability, you may think that your football-playing days are over.
-Think again!
+If you’re older, have limited mobility, or suffer from a long-term health condition or disability, you may think that your football-playing days are over – but think again.

-Believe it or not, the beautiful game is now more accessible than ever, thanks to a new sporting phenomenon sweeping the nation: walking football.
+Believe it or not, the beautiful game is now more accessible than ever, thanks to a new sporting phenomenon sweeping the UK: walking football.

 What is walking football?